 By Chantel Jennings WolverineNation

-WolverineNation staff writer Chantel Jennings has been examining some of the most important numbers in the history of Michigan athletics.
-Today, she takes a crack at Nos.
-20 through 11.
+WolverineNation staff writer Chantel Jennings wraps up her series examining some of the most important numbers in the history of Michigan athletics with a look at Nos.
+10 through 1.

 Year War-- From 1969-78, the rivalry between Michigan coach Bo Schembechler and his former mentor, Ohio State coach Woody Hayes, permeated Michigan and Ohio and the already fierce rivalry grew to new levels.
 Michigan went 5-4-1 against Ohio State over that decade.